Please do comment on my Twitter or Facebook page

 Medinsky: Russia protects Shakespeare from paedophilia

 25 May 15 This isn’t a ballet story, but it is an indicator of the current level of intervention by the Russian state in artistic matters.
-The prominent British filmmaker Peter Greenaway is reported to have agreed to remove references to the homosexuality of the famed Soviet director Sergei Eisenstein from a film he is making about him, following pressure from the Russian state.
-In January Russian film authorities denied they were demanding the changes.
+The prominent British filmmaker Peter Greenaway is reported to have agreed to remove references to the homosexuality of the famed Soviet director Sergei Eisenstein from a film he is making about him, following pressure from the Russian state. they were demanding the changes.

 Greenaway’s latest release, Eisenstein in Guanajuato, which premiered at the Berlin Film Festival in February, is said by Variety to be ‘an outrageously unconventional and deliriously profane biopic’ about Eisenstein’s discovery of gay sex on his 1931 visit to Mexico.
-The British director, now 73, has two more Eisenstein films in planning, the next of which concerns the Russian director’s years in Switzerland in the 1920s.
+The British director, now 73, in planning, the next of which concerns the Russian director’s years in Switzerland in the 1920s.

 This film, The Einstein Handshakes, needs to use film archive from Russia and it seems that the Russian State Film Fund has used this as a lever to insist that Greenaway leave out any mention of homosexuality.
 He, apparently, has agreed.